 This is a gorgeous way to reuse old coffee grounds (or new beans if you feel like it).
 The stronger the mixture of water to coffee, the darker the “paint,” and you could make some seriously amazing art with it.

-7. …And Make a Coffee Stain Watercolor
+7. …And Make a Coffee Stain Watercolour

 Want to truly liberate your inner designer?
-Know how to wield a watercolor brush?
+Know how to wield a watercolour brush?
 Get some parchment, pull up a pedestal, and plant yourself in front of a piece of paper.
 But be sure to bring along the water and the beans — or the leftover coffee from last night’s pot.

 You can stain a beautiful image that can really add character to your space, whether by hanging it in your living room or dining area for display or tucked into your office or bedroom for your own personal pleasure.
 I bet every time you look at your creation, it’ll put a smile on your face!